xieweiAlex/English_Learning/words/2023/words-May.md

 Sophia Efthimiatou talks with Nadia Bolz-Weber about sinners and **saints**, the enduring power of **scripture**, and how we should really think about **resurrection**

-I want there to be some kind of direct address to those who are hearing my sermon.
+I want there to be some kind of direct address to those who are hearing my **sermon**.
 I don’t always get there, but I try to actually say “you” in the sermon, at the end especially, to let people know this is for you.
 When I hear a sermon, I want somebody to break my heart.
-Standup comics are just incredibly insightful about human folly, and so often that’s what they’re talking about.
+Standup comics are just incredibly insightful about human **folly**, and so often that’s what they’re talking about. -
-It would be amazing if every tech company had an ethicist and a theologian as part of their board, as part of the conversation in terms of what they do or don’t do.
+It would be amazing if every tech company had an **ethicist** and a **theologian** as part of their board, as part of the conversation in terms of what they do or don’t do.
 That would be incredible.

-Ryan Holiday details the two-year writing process of his all-ages fable, The Girl Who Would be Free, which had its fair share of difficulties and obstacles, along with valuable and rewarding experiences.
+Ryan Holiday details the two-year writing process of his all-ages **fable**, The Girl Who Would be Free, which had its **fair share** of difficulties and obstacles, along with valuable and rewarding experiences.

 **well-lit**
 **greece**, **greek**